Rapid Community Assessments

-A community health assessment is a careful, systematic examination of the health status of the community that is used to identify key health problems and assets in the community.
-Data from the assessment will inform decision-making, prioritization of health problems and development of plans to improve the health of the community.
+A Community Health Assessment (CHA) is a careful, systematic examination of the health status of the community that is used to identify key health problems and assets in the community.
+These are generally broader and more in depth than an RCA.
+Data from the assessment will inform decision-making, prioritization of health problems and development of plans to improve the health of the community (otherwise known as Community Health Improvement Plans, or CHIPs).
 The success of the CHA is owned and led by members of each community, so that the results accurately reflect the opinions of people who live, work, play, and pray in each community in the Commonwealth.

 Community health assessments performed in the Central Shenandoah Health District are linked below: